 For RF tests it should be noted that the uncertainties in clause F.1 apply to the Test System operating into a nominal 50 ohm load and do not include system effects due to mismatch between the DUT and the Test System.

 The downlink signal uncertainties apply at each receiver antenna connector.

+<< Unchanged sections skipped>>

 F.1.2 Measurement of transmitter